The Strat: Opening

-The Stratosphere was expected to employ a total of 3,000 people, and began hiring for the remaining 2,400 employees in March 1996, a month before the opening.
-At the time, Stupak served as the chairman of Stratosphere Corporation and owned 17 percent of the company.
-He was one of nine directors for Stratosphere Corporation, and would not oversee daily operations of the company.
+The Stratosphere was expected to employ 3,000 people, and began hiring for the remaining 2,400 employees in March 1996, a month before the opening.
+At the time, Stupak was the chairman of Stratosphere Corporation and owned 17% of the company.
+He was one of the corporation's nine directors, and would not oversee the company's daily operations.

-Shortly before its opening, several daredevils had expressed an interest in performing stunts from the top of the tower, but they were declined for safety reasons.
+Shortly before its opening, several daredevils expressed interest in performing stunts from the top of the tower, but they were declined for safety reasons.
 Smoke in the tower's pod restaurant forced an evacuation of workers on April 25, 1996, days before the opening.
-The smoke originated from the pod's fifth-floor kitchen, one floor above the restaurant, due to a faulty ventilator in the air-flow duct system.
+The smoke came from the pod's fifth-floor kitchen, one floor above the restaurant, due to a faulty ventilator in the air-flow duct system.
 The pod contained four tanks with 32,000 gallons of water for firefighters in the event of a fire, but they were not needed.

 A film crew followed Stupak all day leading up to the opening.
-More than 8,000 VIP guests visited the resort for a premiere party on the night of April 29, 1996, hours before its midnight opening.
+More than 8,000 VIP guests visited the resort for a premiere party on April 29, hours before its midnight opening.
 Stupak attended the event with singer Phyllis McGuire.
 Other attendees included Nevada governor Bob Miller and Las Vegas mayor Jan Laverty Jones.
-Media from around the world also attended the event, which was broadcast live by CNBC as well as television stations in Las Vegas and Los Angeles.
+Media from around the world attended the event, which was broadcast live by CNBC as well as television stations in Las Vegas and Los Angeles.
 A six-minute fireworks show, costing $50,000, began at 10:30 p.m.
 Doors in the tower's pod had been left partially open to accommodate television camera cables, and smoke from the fireworks filled the pod and set off fire alarms, resulting in the shutdown of elevators and stranding hundreds of VIP guests.

 The $550 million complex featured 354000 sqft, including 140000 sqft of entertainment and shopping space.
 A 97000 sqft casino was part of the resort's first phase, which also included 1,500 hotel rooms.
-The hotel portion was expected to open on May 7, 1996.
-An additional 1,000 hotel rooms were expected to be finished in November 1996, as part of the second phase.
+The hotel was expected to open on May 7.
+Another 1,000 hotel rooms were expected to be finished in November as part of the second phase.

 The resort had 3,100 employees.
-The casino featured 2,600 slot machines, and was decorated with a world's fair theme and bright colors.
+The casino had 2,600 slot machines and was decorated with a world's fair theme and bright colors.
 The casino was divided into three sections, each with its own international theme.
 The hotel included a bronze statue of Stupak, which he disliked and never approved, saying, "They spent $100,000 more for that statue than I spent to open my first place in 1974."
 Another statue, in the center of the casino, featured a couple riding a dolphin set upon a bronze globe.
 The Stratosphere had seven restaurants, and the top of the tower contained two thrill rides.
 Stupak said, "Anybody can build a tower.
-But if you build a tower and put a roller coaster on top - now, that's Las Vegatizing."
+But if you build a tower and put a roller coaster on top—now, that's Las Vegatizing."